Summer Nature Happenings

 Saturday, September 24 will be the annual Wolf Lake Trail Run and Hike.
 It’s a great way to get a beautiful walk or run in while helping the park and enjoying homemade goodies and great prizes!

 Beach is open, lake water levels are good.
 The new launch is a great place to start your non-motorized boat journey.

 Except for holiday weekends, there are almost always some walk-in campsites available.

 There is still construction on Highway 142, which leads into the park.
 You can get through, just watch the posted road signs.

 Firewood is always available in the visitor center parking lot.

 Rocketry events and dog trials are happening almost every weekend, come check out the action.

 Thanks to the David and Joyce Weizenicker Fund for State Parks!
 The nature trail that is located directly behind the visitor center was re-graded and drainage issues resolved.
 Check out the new surface as you read the summer STORYWALK®.

-You are invited to bundle up and explore the newly installed winter STORYWALK® at Richard Bong State Recreation Area.
-“In the Snow: Who’s Been Here? by Lindsay Barrett George is the featured book.
-As you read, you’ll learn about animal tracks and signs.
-Additional activities like scavenger hunts, art projects, snack ideas, and action play are also included to help you explore nature and learn more about animal tracking.
+You are invited to head to the park to explore the newly installed spring STORYWALK®.
+“I Love Bugs” by Philemon Sturges is the featured book.
+As you read, you’ll learn about birds and their habits.
+Additional activities like scavenger hunts, art projects, snack ideas, and action play are also included to help you explore nature and learn more about birds.
 Bring your phone or camera to take photos of the extra activities that are posted as copies cannot be provided.